-Theme 4: To Make the Network Better Connected Id Action Description Timescales Partnership Working Lead RBC Delivery Costs RTS 2036 4.1 Identify new paths for improving the network based on suggestions in the public survey and by the Local Access Forum Review and further asses the list of possible routes to add to the network suggested by LAF and on the public survey.
+Theme 4: To Make the Network Bette r Connected ld Action Description Timescales Partnership Working Lead RBC Deliver y Costs Reading Transport Strategy 4.1 Identify new paths for improving the network based on suggestions in the public survey and by the Local Access Forum Review and further asses the list of possible routes to add to the network suggested by LAF and on the public survey.
 Initial assessment started - Appendix 4 - Annex E (E2) Select the two best options that are feasible to contribute to the whole walking &amp; cycling network and are feasible and work to progress these two options Medium User Groups Landowner Transport Planning / Legal Services High C&G, HL, IG, P&P, 4.2 Identify footpaths as part of the Caversham Park site permissible to the public Caversham Park historical site is currently under re-development.
-Work is being undertaken to make paths that may have been used historically permissible paths Continue work to completion Short User Groups Landowner Transport Development Control Low C&G, HL, IG, P&P, 4.3 Create new paths as part of new developments Require a travel plan for new development showing access to roads, schools and other shops Identify useful paths for access to countryside or shortcuts Identify useful paths for fast link to the walking cycling routes / bus stop/key locations Negotiate with the developer to create public rights of way Ongoing User Groups Landowner Developers Transport Development Control Low C&G, HL, IG, P&P, SS 4.4 Identify new / extend existing paths to better link communities with the countryside Use the current Rights of Way map integrated with walking /cycling which shows community centres and the countryside developed in Appendix 4 - Annex D Identify whether they could be significantly shorter /more direct walking/cycling paths from community centres to the countryside Consider horse riders needs of access to open space and at the fringes of town Identify opportunities to create new paths Select two good beneficial paths Review if the land is owned by the Council and if not, if it can be made a Right of Way.
-Identify the owner of the land and negotiate use of the Right of Way Medium User Groups Landowner Transport Planning High C&G, HL, IG, P&P, 1.5 Identify new /extend existing paths to better link communities with key locations Use the current Rights of Way network map integrated with walking /cycling routes which shows community centres with key locations (hospital, education, railway station) developed in Appendix 4 - Annex E Identify whether the routes could be significantly shorter /more direct walking/cycling paths from the community centres to any of the key locations Identify opportunities to create new paths/extend existing Select 3 good options Review if the land is owned by the Council and if not, if it can be made a Right of Way.
-Identify the owner of the land and negotiate use of the Right of Way Medium User Groups Landowner Transport Planning High C&G, HL, IG, P&P 4.6 Identify new paths through user groups ideas Consultation with user groups (walking, cycling, horse riding, disability) This should be a continuous process Identify their priorities and if they have funding Review options to create new paths Ongoing User Groups Transport Planning Low Staff C&G, HL, IG, P&P 4.7 Identify new /extend exiting paths to improve the cycling network as part of the LCWIP Use the Rights of Way map linking into the current cycling network use Appendix 4-Annex D Add new paths to the LCWIP planned cycling network.
+Work is being undertaken to make paths that may have been used historically permissible paths Continue work to completion Short User Groups Landowner Transport Development Control Low C&G, HL, IG, P&P, 4.3 Create new paths as part of new developments Require a travel plan for new development showing access to roads, schools and other shops Identify useful paths for access to countryside or shortcuts Identify useful paths for fast link to the walking cycling routes / bus stop/key locations Negotiate with the developer to create public Rights of Way Ongoing User Groups Landowner Developers Transport Development Control Low C&G, HL, IG, P&P, SS 4.4 Identify new / extend existing paths to better link communities with the countryside Use the current Rights of Way map integrated with walking /cycling which shows community centres and the countryside developed in Appendix 4 - Annex D Identify whether they could be significantly shorter /more direct walking/cycling paths from community centres to the countryside Consider horse riders needs of access to open space and at the fringes of town Identify opportunities to create new paths Select two good beneficial paths Review if the land is owned by the Council and if not, if it can be made a Right of Way.
+Identify the owner of the land and negotiate use of the Right of Way Medium User Groups Landowner Transport Planning High C&G, HL, IG, P&P, 4.5 Identify new /extend existing paths to better link communities with key locations Iterating and online in the unit of the interaction of the higher (higher) (high Medium User Groups Landowner Transport Planning High C&G, HL, IG, P&P 4.6 Identify new paths through user groups ideas Consultation with user groups (walking, cycling, horse riding, disability) This should be a continuous process Identify their priorities and if they have funding Review options to create new paths Ongoing User Groups Transport Planning Low Staff C&G, HL, IG, P&P 4.7 Identify new /extend exiting paths to improve the cycling network as part of the LCWIP Use the Rights of Way map linking into the current cycling network use Appendix 4- Annex D Add new paths to the LCWIP planned cycling network.
 Identify opportunities to create new paths that improve the major routes in the cycling network (current/planned).
-Check for LCWIP funding availability Identify owner of the land and investigate feasibility Medium User Groups Landowner Transport Planning High/Med ium HL, IG, P&P,
+Check for LCWIP funding availability Identify owner of the land and investigate feasibility Medium User Groups Landowner Transport Planning High/Me dium HL, IG, P&P,